Baking Science: How To Achieve Perfect Bakes

 Liquids also help dissolve and distribute other ingredients in the batter.
 No one wants a clump of cocoa messing up the batter.

-Managing liquids in your baking is like being a conductor of an orchestra.
-Each has a role, and the amount used can make a world of difference.
+Managing liquids in baking is like conducting an orchestra.
+Each has a role, and the amount used can make a difference.

-When heat is transferred to your dough or batter, it kickstarts three important reactions:
+When heat is transferred to your dough or batter, it kickstarts three critical reactions:

 1. Protein coagulation: Proteins in eggs form a solid or semi-solid mass and give your baked goods structure.
 This process forms a network that holds everything together.
 It’s like building a scaffolding for baked goods.

 It also helps trap air within the batter.
-As proteins coagulate, they form a web-like structure that captures tiny air bubbles which then expand, giving your cakes and muffins that airy, light texture
+As proteins coagulate, they form a web-like structure that captures tiny air bubbles that expand, giving your cakes and muffins an airy, light texture.

-2. Starch gelatinization: This is not just about puddings and custards.
-It is also crucial for breads, cakes and pastries.
-During this process, starch in flour absorbs water, swells up, and gelatinizes which results in a soft, moist crumb.
+2. Starch gelatinization: This is crucial for puddings and custards, as well as breads, cakes, and pastries.
+During this process, starch in flour absorbs water, swells up, and gelatinizes, resulting in a soft, moist crumb.

 Why is preheating your oven vital?